rkpkr/tellMe/README.md

     `tellme.py reddit python 10`  # Grabs 10 top headlines from the Python subreddit

+**stock** - Finds the most recent high and low of a desired stock.

+    `tellme.py stock AMD` # Shows the most recent high and low value for AMD's stock

 **zones** - Displays the time in various time zones.

     `tellme.py zones`  # Shows time in a number of time zones